Darwish-md/TryHackMe/NetworkServices.md

 - `enum4linux [options] ip` can be used to enumerate SMB shares on both Windows and Linux systems.
 - After getting to know the share names on a server, We can remotely access the SMB share using the syntax: `smbclient //[IP]/[SHARE]` Followed by the tags: -U [name] : to specify the user -p [port] : to specify the port

-### NMAP
-- To look for open ports in the most common 1000 ports: `nmap ip`
-- for all ports: `nmap -p- ip`, for range of ports `nmap -p x-y ip`
-- `-sV`: Enables service version detection.
-It attempts to determine the version of the running services on the target.
-- `-A`: Aggressive scan.
-It includes additional features like OS detection, script scanning, and traceroute.

 ## Telnet
 - Telnet is an application protocol which allows you, with the use of a telnet client, to connect to and execute commands on a remote machine that's hosting a telnet server.
 - You can connect to a telnet server with the following syntax: `telnet [ip] [port]`